coolprobn/prabinpoudel.com.np/src/posts/book-reviews/the-subtle-art-of-not-giving-a-fuck.md

 ## Conclusion

 I love this book because Mark throws all the facts straight to my face, unlike every other "make you feel good" book.
-If you allergic to the "Fuck" word, fret not, after reading this book, you will be comfortable with it.
+If you are allergic to the "Fuck" word, fret not, after reading this book, you will be comfortable with it.

 There are hard truths, a lot of stories and all facts in this book.
 This book stands out from the crowd.
 Worth every minute.